tautcony/ISTA-Patcher/README.md

 Distributed under the GPLv3+ License.
 See LICENSE for more information.

-When redistributing programs patched by ISTA-Patcher, please be sure to include an attribution statement that credits this project and include this [url](https://github.com/tautcony/ISTA-Patcher).
+When redistributing programs patched by ISTA-Patcher, please be sure to include an attribution statement that giving credit to [ISTA-Patcher](https://github.com/tautcony/ISTA-Patcher).

 ## Disclaimer